ParisNeo/lollms_client/README.md

 The `data_zone` is a string property where you can store persistent information that should always be visible to the AI as part of its system instructions.
 This is incredibly useful for providing context that doesn't change, such as user profiles, complex instructions, or data that the AI should always reference.

 The content of `data_zone` is automatically appended to the system prompt during context export.
+This is also where data from a personality's `data_source` is loaded before generation.

 #### Example: Using the Data Zone